bdavidxyz/protheme2/_posts/2018-09-30-my-beloved-low-tech-stack.md

 Fortunately, the API is wide, consistent, and developer-friendly -  which is, this time, a good point.

 Lastly, Ruby is virtually unused outside the Ruby-on-Rails space.
 Which is a bad thing.
-I would have prefered a Python or PHP or Java "on Rails", which would have beed better in a Human Resource point of view.
+I would have prefered a Python or PHP or Java "on Rails", which would have been better in a Human Resource point of view.

 <h2><a name="Rails" href="#Rails">Ruby-on-Rails</a></h2>